kinode-dao/kinode-book/src/cookbook/writing_scripts.md

         "public": false,
         "request_networking": false,
         "request_capabilities": [],
-        "grant_capabilities": []
+        "grant_capabilities": [],
+        "wit_version": 0
+    },
 }
-}
 ```
 This `scripts.json` file corresponds to a package which publishes a single script, `echo`, which doesn't request `root` capabilities, or any capabilities for that matter.
 The keys of this object are the process paths inside of the `pkg/` folder.
 The name of the script will be the file path, with `.wasm` taken off.
 The object that `echo.wasm` points to is very similar to `manifest.json`, with a few things removed, and `root` has been added:
-- `root` means that all the capabilities held by the `terminal:terminal:sys` are passed to this script (this is powerful, and rarely needed)
+- `root` means that all the capabilities held by `terminal:terminal:sys` are passed to this script (this is powerful, and rarely needed)
 - `public`: same as `manifest.json` - corresponds to whether or not other processes can message `echo.wasm` without the messsaging cap
 - `request_networking`: same as `manifest.json` - corresponds to whether or not this script will need to send messaages over the network
 - `request_capabilities`: same as `manifest.json` - a list of capabilities that will be granted to this script on startup (NOTE if you have `root`, there is no reason to populate `request_capabilities` as well)
 - `grant_capabilities`: same as `manifest.json` - a list of messaging caps to `echo.wasm` to be given to other processes on startup
-As long as you have a `scripts.json` file, your scripts will be callable from the terminal when someone else downloads your package
+As long as you have a `scripts.json` file, your scripts will be callable from the terminal when someone else downloads your package.

 ## Calling a Script
 After having called `kit bs`, simply type `my_script:my_package:publisher <ARGS>` in the terminal.